 Fireplace Inserts vs. Traditional Fireplaces

 While traditional fireplaces have undeniable charm, there are many reasons to upgrade to gas fireplaces.
-Although they look attractive, open fires are remarkably inefficient and a huge amount of energy is wasted as the heat goes up the chimney instead of into the room.
+Although they look attractive, gas fireplaces with open fires are remarkably inefficient and a huge amount of energy is wasted as the heat goes up the chimney instead of into the room.
 Soot and smoke can cause staining and ash has to be cleaned up regularly.
 Removing hot ash is a fire hazard.

 Fireplace inserts provide an enclosed combustion chamber with a heat efficiency rating of between 70 percent and 99 percent.
 That compares with 5 percent to 10 percent for a traditional fire.
 This means more of the heat generated warms the room, and bills are reduced.
 A gas fireplace insert is also very easy to keep clean.